logicblocks/salutem/docs/01-getting-started.md

 ## Installation

-Add the following to your `project.clj` file:
+`salutem` consists of a core module and a set of check function modules.
+In order to get started, you need only install `salutem.core`.
+To do so, add the following to your `project.clj` file:

 ```clojure
 [io.logicblocks/salutem.core "0.1.7"]
 ```

+See [Check Functions](02-check-functions.md) for details on installing the check function modules.

 ## Definitions